shrunSprint89/TDD_Kata/README.md

 ## Available Scripts

+Run these with 'npm run' if continuing to use NPM

 - `clean` - remove coverage data, Jest cache and transpiled files,
 - `prebuild` - lint source files and tests before building,
 - `build` - transpile TypeScript to ES6,